-The Keystone Generating Station, operated by GenOn Northeast Management Company, a subsidiary of NRG Energy, Inc. (NRG), is a coal-fired power plant located in Shelocta, Pennsylvania.
+The Keystone Generating Station, operated by GenOn Northeast Management Company (GenOn), is a coal-fired power plant located in Shelocta, Pennsylvania.
 The Rule applies to this facility due to the management of CCR that is generated from the combustion of coal.
 CCR units associated with station operations include the Keystone Generating Station Ash/Refuse Disposal Site (comprised of individual CCR units denoted as East Valley and West Valley disposal areas) and three Ash Filter Ponds (Ponds "A," "B," and "C") used for the management of bottom ash.